sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### Rate-limiting
 - Expect the receiver do the rate-limnit.
 - The telemetry service uses an internal buffer to cache upon back pressure and any overflow will cause message drop.
-~- The gNMI clients do need rate-limiting support to avoid overwhelming.
-The inherent/transparent limit via TCP back pressure is an option.~
-~- For clients who would like some explicit rate limiting, a custom option is provided.~ ~- The subscribe request does not have an option to provide rate-limiting, hence a reserved path is used to specify a rate-limit~
-~- path: /events/rate-limit/< N > -- This would be interpreted by telemetry's gNMI server as "_event export rate is <= N events/second_".~

 ### Reliability via caching
-- The events cache service is tapped in two scenarios
+- The events cache service is tapped *transparently* in two scenarios
   - The time duration between gNMI server disconnect & re-connect.
   - The planned service downtime for telemetry container.

-- The events cache service is enabled via a flag in init API from
+- The events cache service is enabled via a flag in init API.
+A corresponding deinit call will start the cache service until the next init call.

-- Upon gNMI main-receiver re-connect
-  - Send subscribe message to evend's proxy; But defer reading the messages from subscription channel.
-  - Call cache service stop API, and read the cached events list.
-  - Send these events to the main-receiver.
-  - Now start reading from subscription channel.
-  - The messages received between start of subscribe and stop of caching could be duplicates.
-    - Check it among the messages received via cache.
-    - This check would stop after few seconds, as new events after sometime, can't be found in cache.
+  - This implies, a service crash will not start the cache, as it may not call deinit.

+- Upon gNMI main-receiver re-connect, the receive API will return the events from cache, and switch to subscription channel upon clearing the cache.

 # STATS update
 The stats are collected and updaed periodically in DB.
 The stats can be used to assess the performance and SLA (_Service Level Agreement_) compliance.</br>